threefoldfoundation/info_sdk/src/architecture/archi_lyr_capa_qsstorage.md

 - data distributed in controlled way over X nr of chosen locations, but none of the locations has enough data to reconstruct the original = super reliable/safe

-## How to make storage quantum safe
+## How to Make Storage Quantumsafe

 ### Old-school storage